Problems We Found With Austin, Texas Drinking WaterRSS

 Lead enters tap water through older lead service pipes and lead-containing plumbing.
 When corrosion control measures put in place by the municipality fail (like what recently happened in Flint, Michigan), lead leaches into the drinking water, and can reach dangerous levels.
-Currently, 10% of samples analyzed for lead in Austin are 4 parts per billion.
-Though in compliance with federal regulations, EPA and CDC both acknowledge that there is no safe level of lead, and federal regulations do not take into account levels measured at an individual tap.
-The American Academy Of Pediatrics recommends that taps with more than 1 part per billion lead be remediated.
+Currently, 10% of samples analyzed for lead in Austin are 1 parts per billion.
+Though Austin's drinking water is in compliance with federal regulations, EPA, CDC and the American Academy of Pediatrics all acknowledge that there is no safe level of lead for children.
+Hydroviv Undersink and filters are NSF/ANSI certified to remove lead from drinking water.

 Chromium 6 Levels In Austin Drinking Water

 Chromium 6 is a highly toxic metal that is not regulated by the EPA.
 In recent years, Austin’s tap water has averaged 175 parts per trillion for Chromium 6.
 For a bit of perspective, these levels are 8.75 times higher than the concentration determined to have negligible impact on cancer risk.

 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 Although these chemicals are not currently regulated very well, the EPA website discloses that high levels of disinfection byproducts are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.